prathameshk30/Georgia-Pacific-Data-Science-Project/README.md

 ## Mistake:-
 Didn't consider the interaction between GP SKU & competitor.
 Therefore had to rebuild the pipeline after feature engineering in sagemaker to include the interaction variable.

+## Key Learning:-
+1) How to create a data pipeline for running ML model.
+Understood the importance of a robust ETL process to streamline the data ingestion process.
+2) How to work in AWS Sagemaker enviorment.
+Learnt technologies to use predefined template such as preprocessing, training & model deployement using AWS Sagemaker.

 ## Methodlogy:-

 ### Goal:-